-- Finalise the on-going development process of MySMIS (final stages of testing and, if needed, the final adjustments to the system). - Develop the full package of manuals for MySMIS (including for beneficiaries) and a model of procedures. - Conclude administrative decisions or protocols for implementation of MySMIS in each relevant institution. - Each institution should update their internal procedures, based on the provided model of procedures. - Secure hosting for MySMIS (hardware resources, system administration, technical maintenance) and finalise the installation process. - Provide large-scale initial training of all users in all institutions a basis for long-term training schedules during implementation f the programmes (covering new users but also updates to the system). - Ensure data operators and initial population of the database with start up data.
+- Finalise the on-going development process of MySMIS (final stages of testing and, continued adjustments and developments to the system based on already gathered information). - Develop the full package of manuals for MySMIS (including the one for beneficiaries) and a model of procedures.

-- Ensure a permanent help-desk service functioning in 24/7 mode. - Promote MySMIS among the beneficiaries, including periodical sessions of training.
+- Conclude administrative decisions or protocols for implementation of MySMIS in each relevant institution.
+The information gathered in December 2014 confirms that this need becomes more and more important and urgent! - Each institution should update their internal procedures, based on the provided model of procedures. - Secure hosting for MySMIS (hardware resources, system administration, and technical maintenance) and finalise the installation process. - Provide large-scale initial training of all users in all institutions a basis for long-term training schedules during implementation of the programmes (covering new users but also updates to the system). - Ensure data operators and initial population of the database with start-up data. - Ensure a permanent help-desk service functioning in 24/7 mode. - Promote MySMIS among the beneficiaries, including periodical sessions of training. - Preparing the workforce analysis of the services provided by the MySMIS team and expand it accordingly - to fulfil growing number of services and requests managed by the team.